You Lay a Whole Lot of Love on Me

 "You Lay a Whole Lot of Love on Me" is a song written by Hank Beach and Forest Borders II.
 It has been recorded by Con Hunley, Tom Jones, Arne Benoni and Shania Twain.

 Con Hunley's version was on his 1980 release, I Don't Want to Lose You.
 "You Lay a Whole Lot of Love on Me" was the album's second single, and reached No. 19 on Billboard's Hot Country Singles chart.
 Tom Jones's version was on his 1983 album, Don't Let Our Dreams Die Young.
 Arne Benoni's version was on his album As for You, released 1991.

 Shania Twain version

-Shania Twain's version was on her self-titled debut album, released in 1993.
-"You Lay a Whole Lot of Love on Me" was the album's third and final single.
-The single failed to chart.
+Canadian country music artist Shania Twain included a cover version on her self-titled debut album (1993).
+Her version was produced by Harold Shedd and Norro Wilson.
+"You Lay a Whole Lot of Love on Me" was the album's third and final single on September 7, 1993.
+The song failed to enter any chart, despite a music video being made.
+It was later released in 1994 as the only single from the Shania Twain album in Europe.

+Critical reception

+Brad Hogue of Cashbox gave the single a positive review, calling it Twain's most impressive single at the time of its release.
+An uncredited review from Gavin Report also gave a positive review, calling it very familiar and instantly familiar.